-Perform these steps to clone an Oracle home.
+Learn how to clone an Oracle home using the clone.pl script.

-During cloning, Oracle Universal Installer (OUI) prompts you to run scripts that require root privileges.

-1. Verify that the installation of Oracle Database that you want clone is successful.
+- This procedure using the clone.pl script is deprecated starting Oracle Database 19c and can be removed in a future release.
+Hence, Oracle recommends that you use the software-only installation option, available in the database installer, instead of clone.pl to clone your database. - During cloning, Oracle Universal Installer (OUI) prompts you to run scripts that require root privileges. - Verify that the installation of Oracle Database that you want clone is successful.

-You can do this by reviewing the installActionsdate\time.log file for the installation session, which is typically located in the /u01/app/oracle/oraInventory/logs directory.
+You can do this by reviewing the installActionsdate_time.log file for the installation session, which is typically located in the /u01/app/oracle/oraInventory/logs directory.